 Louis has appeared before all levels of the Quebec courts as well as before the Federal Court and the Federal Court of Appeal.

 He is the co-founder of the Canadian Bar Association Programme for teaching the Canadian and Quebec Charter of Rights in high schools.
 He is a past President of the Quebec Branch of the Canadian Bar Association.
 Louis teaches Evidence and Civil Procedure at the Quebec Bar Admission School.
 He earned a (J.D.) in North American Common Law from the Université de Montreal in 2018.
-He teaches Foundations of Common Law, Property and Torts in the J.D.
+He teaches Foundations of Common Law, Property, Torts and Civil Procedure in the J.D.
 Programme at the Law Faculty of the Université de Montréal.

 Louis earned a B.A. from McGill University in 1983.
 He obtained his law degree from the Université de Montréal in 1986 and was called to the Quebec Bar in 1987.

 Me Dionne-Dostie articled within the Research Department of the Court of Québec in 2011 and joined the firm in January 2012.